JUDGING PROCESS FOR ACE AWARDS 2026

 KEY DATES & DETAILS:

-• Shortlisted entrants will be announced in May 2025.
+Shortlisted entrants announced May 2026

 • Alan Wake